 Here are the steps you need to take to join the virtual queue with the app:

-- Click on “Join a Boarding Group.”
+- Click on “Join Virtual Queue.”
 You will then see the boarding status of the attractions and if boarding groups are still available.

 - Find the attraction you are looking for and if boarding groups are available, tap the “Join” button.

-- You can navigate whatever virtual queues you are in clicking on “My Queues” on the top right of the screen. *this is what was tested and then removed from the app.
+- You can navigate whatever virtual queues you are in clicking on “My Queues” on the top right of the screen. *(this has been put back after being temporarily removed from the app.)

 - When your number is called, proceed to the attraction entrance.